There'd Better Be a Mirrorball: Music video

-The song's music video was directed by lead singer Alex Turner and filmed by Turner and frequent collaborators, Zackery Michael, Ben Chappell, and Mark Bull.
-The video features the band at different stages of the recording process, at both Butley Priory, and La Frette studios.
-Turner brought his own 16mm video camera to document the sessions, later compiling his footage for the video.
+The song's music video was directed by Turner and filmed by him and frequent collaborators Zackery Michael, Ben Chappell and Mark Bull.
+The video features the band at different stages of the recording process, at both Butley Priory and La Frette studios.
+Turner brought his own 16 mm video camera to document the sessions, later compiling his footage for the video.

 Critical reception

 Writing for Pitchfork, Matthew Strauss noted that the song's production "gesture[s] toward the otherworldly retroism of Tranquility Base Hotel & Casino" while remaining "grounded" lyrically; he opines that the song is "emblematic of a new, post-AM Arctic Monkeys: a little mysterious, yearning, and downcast - and quietly beautiful."
 Shaad D'Souza of The Guardian wrote, "Arctic Monkeys are clearly still invested in writing ballads that move with the slowness and smoothness of treacle dripping from a spoon.
 "There'd Better Be a Mirrorball" seems slight at first – but by the time it's over, there's no doubting its power."
-Stereogum chose the song as one of the best tracks of that week, describing it as "[splitting] the difference between Bond theme and brokenhearted lament" with "Alex Turner’s croon leading the way through exquisite lounge music and a soaring string" arrangement."
+Stereogum chose the song as one of the best tracks of that week, describing it as "[splitting] the difference between Bond theme and brokenhearted lament" with "Alex Turner's croon leading the way through exquisite lounge music and a soaring string arrangement."